CuanticoSec/CuanticoSec.github.io/posts/Pegasus_cert_research.md

 The earliest Google search result for **CN=Asterisk Private CA** is from Oct 21, 2010:  https://reviewboard.asterisk.org/r/979/diff/

-That page contains the original version of a Linux Bash script that's been incorporated info Asterisk.
+That page contains the original version of a Linux Bash script that's been incorporated into Asterisk.
 The script invokes OpenSSL to create the different X.509 certificates and files that Asterisk uses to encrypt VoIP calls.  **Asterisk Private CA** is a default value included in the script that is applied to root CA certificates if the user does not override it.
 See **Section 5.3** for more details about the script.

 Searching Censys.io (https://censys.io/certificates?q=%22Asterisk+Private+CA%22) for certificates containing **Asterisk Private CA** yields 143 results.